mrbende/RNAprep/README.md

 ```
 By specifying the option  `--quantMode TranscriptomeSAM`, STAR will output a file `Aligned.toTranscriptome.bam`.
 This is what we will use for RSEM.
 For more information regarding these paramters, refer to the [STAR manual](http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf).

 If your fastq files are not pair-end reads, you will only have one read to input.
 Not all illumina results will appear in different 'lane' files, as this largely depends on the size of the inputs and numebr of genes sequenced.
-Alter this input to represent your data.
+Alter the `--readFilesIn` flag to represent your data.

 **3. RSEM Prepare Genome Reference**
 ```